-Note that the PDPA also protects, to a limited extent, the personal data of individuals who have been dead for less than 10 years.
+Note that the PDPA also protects, to a limited extent, the personal data of individuals who have been dead for 10 years or fewer.
 For such personal data, only the provisions relating to the disclosure and protection of personal data will apply.

-What are the Types of Personal Data the PDPA Does Not Apply to?
+What are the types of personal data the that PDPA does not apply to?

 The PDPA does not apply to the following categories of personal data: